Loading...

 Working on an engine at Caterpillar

 In 2019, I left Caterpillar to pursue professional golf.
-I had reached a +2 handicap (2 below zero) at 18 years old, the summer after high school in 2012.
-I'd always dreamed of playing professionally, but was misled by the Purdue coach into thinking I'd have a chance to walk on.
-That never happened, so I felt I never got to fully develop my game.
+I had reached a +2 handicap at 18 years old, the summer after high school in 2012.
+It was always a dream of mine to try playing professionally, but I felt I never got to full develop my game since I did not play competitively in college.

 For 6 months I lived in Scottsdale, practicing at TPC Scottsdale and playing various mini tours.
 It didn't work out for various reasons, and towards the end of 2019, I decided to walk away.